This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Sprouted wheat flour, on the other hand, is made by milling those sprouted grains into flour.

-Although it looks like regular whole wheat flour, sprouted wheat flour is quite unique—it’s finely ground after the wheat has been sprouted and dried.
+Although it looks like regular whole wheat flour, sprouted wheat flour is quite unique.
+It’s finely ground after the wheat has been sprouted and dried.
 This process gives the flour a milder taste and softer texture, perfect for making tender, ultra-fluffy bread.

 Variations